And so are the days of our lives.

 Mikulak was appointed to the council just before this entire controversy erupted.
 Part of that controversy surrounded Mikulak's brother Ted, who is a local magistrate.

 It was Magistrate Ted Mikulak who was involved in an executive session with the council that eventually led to each of them being found guilty of violation of the Sunshine Act.

-Page 2 of 2 - Sam Mikulak was involved in the hiring of the new police commissioner.
+Sam Mikulak was involved in the hiring of the new police commissioner.
 He was one of the yes votes.

 Since then, he hasn't been seen at a council meeting.
 He also didn't bother to fill out the paperwork to run for council, which we understand was part of the reason he was appointed.

 Was it to help push through the hiring of Southerton?

 It sure looks like that could be the case since he hasn't bothered to attend meetings since that happened.
 He did pay the price of being found guilty of violating state law, but that hasn't changed how the events continue to unfold.